 The alternative to refunding over-collected taxes is to return any extra funds to your state.
 A consumer who believes that he has been overcharged for taxes can then apply to the state for a refund.

 Of course, he can also sue you.
 This happens more often than you’d think.
-One famous case turned on 12 cents which was charged by a drug store even though they accepted coupons that made the final total too small for the 12 cents.
+One famous case turned on 12 cents which were charged by a drug store even though they accepted coupons that made the final total too small for the 12 cents.
 The computer or the cashier was confused (and who wouldn’t be?) by the coupon’s reduction of the total after the sales tax had already been computed.